A Jicarilla Nation spokesperson directed KSUT to the website for specific information instead of granting a formal interview.

 “We have implemented all measures to combat the virus recommended by the federal government, the state of New Mexico, and the Indian Health Service,” he said.
 “And many of our processes are more stringent than recommendations.”

-We could find no official reports of confirmed cases of the virus on the reservation.
-But to prevent the spread of misinformation, Paiz says the Nation is relying just on its own media.
+We could find no official reports of confirmed virus cases on the reservation.
+But to prevent the spread of misinformation, Paiz says the Nation is relying just on its media.

 As part of his message to Nation members and the public, he adds that the tribe is looking into emergency funding and supplies.